zhichao-aws/opensearch-sparse-model-tuning-sample/README.md

 + 📢: We have released our paper on arXiv.
 Check it out [here](https://arxiv.org/abs/2504.14839).
 + 📢: Our model is now available on Hugging Face.
 Try it [here](https://huggingface.co/opensearch-project/opensearch-neural-sparse-encoding-doc-v3-distill).
 + 📢: Our paper has been accepted by SIGIR 2025.
++ 📢: Our methods have been included in [Sentence-Transformers v5](https://github.com/UKPLab/sentence-transformers/releases/tag/v5.0.0)!
+Find the usage from the blogs, 1) [Huggingface](https://huggingface.co/blog/train-sparse-encoder) 2) [OpenSearch](https://opensearch.org/blog/neural-sparse-models-are-now-available-in-hugging-face-sentence-transformers/)

 ## Prepare the environment